Players 2021: Every shot shown live? It's back after getting cut short a year ago

 “This is the next step in that evolution, enabling fans to watch any of their favorite players over all four rounds.”

 Still, new technology isn’t without its challenges.
 Read: There will likely be at least some hiccups.
 Tour officials know this and say they’re ready should any arise, particularly after a trial run and the experience of last year’s opening round.

 “The biggest challenge, absolutely, would be the direction of the cameras,” Hopfe said.
 “At every event there’s an actual director talking to a cameraman.
 Here, they’re not getting any direction whatsoever.
 They’re not going to know when their feed is being taken or cut to.
 Often, a director will tell them, ‘OK, Tiger is away on No. 4.’
 But they’ll be operating in isolation.”

 With so many cameras, workers and cables on the course it will take an increased amount of coordination to execute coverage without the players feeling like they’re tripping over it all.
 That is, of course, the last thing the tour wants.

 There also could be a disruption of the stream should a cable stop working or get cut.
 With all that extra fiberoptic, it’s possible.

 Potentially more controversial are the cameras catching rules violations.
 Previously, it was impossible for the tour or anyone else to see everything that happened in a round.
-With this technology, that could no longer be the case.
+With this technology, that would no longer be the case.

 “This is about serving our fans, creating the opportunity to follow their favorite players from start to finish—something we’ve heard from fans that they want,” Monahan said.
-“And because of Every Shot Live, we can provide many other engaging pieces of content.
+“And because of 'Every Shot Live,' we can provide many other engaging pieces of content.
 Every player will have his highlights posted.
 We can expand our speed rounds offering on PGA Tour Live to include every player’s round, not just those in our featured groups.

 “It’s a chance for us to invest in our product—coverage of our players competing at the highest level—with our fans reaping the rewards.”